Yolxander/inertia-vue/README.md

-You cna find the live demo at http://www.yolxanderaws.com/
+You can find the live demo at http://www.yolxanderaws.com/